Montana Cities with the Fastest-Rising Home Prices in 2025

 1. Gallatin Gateway

 Gallatin Gateway has seen one of the most substantial jumps in home prices across Montana.
 Over the past year alone, home values rose by $189,115—a 15.6% increase.
 Looking back over the past five years, prices have surged by $659,620, representing an impressive 89.2% growth.
-The current median home value in Gallatin Gateway is now $1,399,005, positioning it as one of the priciest areas in the state.

 2. Rollins

 In Rollins, home prices have climbed by $184,547 over the last year, marking a 16.2% increase.
 Over a five-year span, values have soared by $734,067, equivalent to a 124.3% rise.
-The typical home in Rollins is now valued at $1,324,427, reflecting both high demand and the area’s desirability.
+The average home in Rollins is now worth $1,324,427.
+This shows high demand and how desirable the area is.

 3. Big Arm